VOLUNTEER IN AUSTRALIA

 WWOOFers are a guest of their host.
 The 'House Rules' will differ at each host and must be respected.
 Members refusing to abide by the WWOOF Guidelines or the 'House Rules' of the host can be asked to leave.

 WWOOFers with a complaint about a host, and hosts with a complaint about a WWOOFer should contact email@example.com in writing with their concerns so they can be followed up.
 All complaints are taken seriously and are dealt with sensitively and confidentially.

 Complaints must be in writing and include:

-- WWOOF members name, membership number and contact details.
+- WWOOF members name, membership user name and contact details.
 (We treat this as confidential)

-- Host’s or WWOOFers name and membership number.
+- Host’s or WWOOFers name and membership User Name.

 - Dates of the visit.

 WWOOF will, at our discretion, suspend a membership until a complaint is resolved to our satisfaction.